To become a rockstar engineer fast, there are 15 easy tips for young engineers to follow. These tips will help you reach your full potential.

 #13 Never become comfortable

 At first, I knew I was designing real-world projects.
 But I didn’t fully grasp how a tiny slip-up could cost millions of dollars.
 It was only until I worked with senior engineers, did I realize the ramifications of my decisions.

 The point is, don’t ever let your guard down.
-So, just because you’ve seen a problem many times over, you can cruise through it.
+So, just because you’ve seen a problem many times, it doesn’t mean you can speed through it.

-As an engineer, you need to always give your utmost focus to solving every single problem.
+As an engineer, you need to always give your utmost focus to solving problems.
 Small or large.
 It’s your duty as governed by the engineering code of ethics.
 I find when you become overly comfortable, problems start to happen.

 #14 Display your personality